Outlets, great food and drinks, a beautiful golf course, AND beautiful fall foliage—all less than a 4 hour drive from Manhattan? Sign me up.

 Outlets!
-Like Catholics genuflecting each time they enter a pew, Wiff and I always take a minute to pay our respects to the Manchester outlets.
+Like Catholics genuflecting upon entering a pew, Wiff and I always take a minute to pay our respects to the Manchester outlets whenever we’re in town.
 We always stop at Theory for dresses and Kate Spade for jewelry.
 Vineyard Vines also has an outlet here for you whale tail fans out there.

 Lye Brook Falls Trail.
 This one came highly recommended from the staff at the Taconic.
 It’s also rated the top hike in the Green Mountain National Forest area.
-We didn’t do this hike, partially because we also heard it was crowded, but also because we’re not really falls people.
-Based on the pictures, it looks pretty good.
+We didn’t do this hike because we also heard it was crowded, but also because we’re not really falls people.
+Based on the pictures it looks pretty good.
 I just can’t comment on it since I didn’t do it.

 Prospect Rock Trail.
 This hike is only 3.1 miles out-and-back.
 That’s less than walking a 5K.
 The only catch?
 It’s entirely uphill so it feels more like stair-mastering a 2.5K and on the way back, stumbling a 2.5K.
 Some people complain that the trail is boring, which I could see in summer when everything’s lush and green and—kinda boring.
-Just look!
+But take a look at autumn!

-And once you reach the top—completely winded and drenched in sweat, despite working out regularly—your reward is the view from Prospect Rock.
+And once you reach the top—completely winded and drenched in sweat—your reward is the view from Prospect Rock.
 Note: The actual viewpoint is hard to find if you’re terrible at reading signs.
 Near the top, you’ll see a sign that says “LOOK UP!”, which leads you to a smaller sign on the same tree that says, “Prospect Rock ➡️.”
 If you’re good at following directions, you’ll see a little path off to the right.
 The viewpoint is 20 yards down that path.

 And this is what you’ll see.